 Various wives’ tales linger on soothing sore throats and coughs.
 Honey is not one of those myths.

-Between spoonfuls of honey, stay hydrated with tea sweetened by honey.
+You can stay hydrated with tea sweetened by honey.

 Honey is not safe for children under 2 years old.
-Here are alternatives for child-size sore throats.

 American Beekeeping Foundation gives these recommendations to replace sugar with honey: